edefimov/async-sockets/docs/source/how_to_work_with_frames.rst

 Each `FramePicker` describes some rules that data should match before it can create a frame.
 If rule can not be met a ``FrameException`` is thrown in :ref:`exception event <reference-events-exception>`.

-The main `FramePicker`'s aim is collecting incoming data needed to create a :ref:`Frame <working-with-frames-frames>`.

 The core idea of using `FramePickers` is that client code is aware of data structure it intends to receive from remote side.